 The farm grown Micro-herb salad with an Allée Bleue Cabernet/Merlot wine reduction dressing, and Pecorino cheese shavings, was a comfortable palette cleanser – which waylaid my excessive hunger, left good vibes in my mouth, and had me anticipating the next dish enthusiastically.

 I am in love – IN LOVE – with the Allée Bleue farm style cheese platter, consisting of a selection of local cheeses and cold meats.
 I had it 2 days consecutively, and it was a revelation I’d never had with a cheese platter before.
-The cheese with cranberries is now my Kryptonite.
+The Cranberry Blue Cheese, is now my Kryptonite.

 Next to the chicnic basket, was some freshly baked bread, fruited dry Melba toast, served with home-made smoked olive tapenade, anised onion marmalade, chili tomato chutney and basil pesto.
 I thoroughly enjoyed this section of the picnic.
 The pesto had me thinking of other dishes I could add it to, because: it was tart, light but fresh, and heady in its flavors.